Python: pandas“The exponential growth of

 directory.

-save the object as a data frame named met
+save the object as a data frame named met.
+Here are some

 functions to check a data frame: